Elijah-Ye/Elijah-Ye/README.md

-- 👋 Hi, I’m @Elijah-Ye
+- 👋 Hi, I’m @Elijah-Ye, c/o 2024 @UIUC
 - 👀 I’m interested in tech stuff
 - 🌱 I’m currently learning C++, Verilog, Digital Signal Processing
 - 💞️ I’m looking to collaborate on any project about computer system.
-- 📫 How to reach me: gaohany2@illinois.edu
+- 📫 How to reach me: elijah.gaohan.ye@gmail.com

 <!---
 Elijah-Ye/Elijah-Ye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.